-- Disables interrupts by clearing the GIF, so that after the #VMEXIT, VMM software can complete the state switch atomically. - Writes back to the VMCB the current guest state-the same subset of processor state as is loaded by the VMRUN instruction, including the V IRQ, V TPR, and the INTERRUPT SHADOW bits. - Saves the reason for exiting the guest in the VMCB's EXITCODE field; additional information may be saved in the EXITINFO1 or EXITINFO2 fields, depending on the intercept.
+- Disables interrupts by clearing the GIF, so that after the #VMEXIT, VMM software can complete the state switch atomically. - Writes back to the VMCB the current guest state-the same subset of processor state as is loaded by the VMRUN instruction, including the V\IRQ, V\TPR, and the INTERRUPT\SHADOW bits. - Saves the reason for exiting the guest in the VMCB's EXITCODE field; additional information may be saved in the EXITINFO1 or EXITINFO2 fields, depending on the intercept.
 Note that the contents of the EXITINFO1 and EXITINFO2 fields are undefined for intercepts where their use is not indicated.

-- Clears all intercepts. - Resets the current ASID register to zero (host ASID). - Clears the V IRQ and V INTR MASKING bits inside the processor. - Clears the TSC OFFSET inside the processor. - Reloads the host state previously saved by the VMRUN instruction.
+- Clears all intercepts. - Resets the current ASID register to zero (host ASID). - Clears the V\IRQ and V\INTR\MASKING bits inside the processor. - Clears the TSC OFFSET inside the processor. - Reloads the host state previously saved by the VMRUN instruction.
 The processor reloads the host's CS, SS, DS, and ES segment registers and, if required, re-reads the descriptors from the host's segment descriptor tables, depending on the implementation.
 The segment descriptor tables must be mapped as present and writable by the host's page tables.
 Software should keep the host's segment descriptor tables consistent with the segment registers when executing VMRUN instructions.
 Immediately after #VMEXIT, the processor still contains the guest value for LDTR.
 So for CS, SS, DS, and ES, the VMM must only use segment descriptors from the global descriptor table.
+(The VMSAVE instruction can be used for a more complete context switch, allowing the VMM to then load LDTR and other registers not saved by #VMEXIT with desired values; see section 15.5.2 for details.)
 Any exception encountered while reloading the host segments causes a shutdown. - If the host is in PAE mode, the processor reloads the host's PDPEs from the page table indicated by the host's CR3.
 If the PDPEs contain illegal state, the processor causes a shutdown. - Forces CR0.PE = 1, RFLAGS.VM = 0. - Sets the host CPL to zero. - Disables all breakpoints in the host DR7 register. - Checks the reloaded host state for consistency; any error causes the processor to shutdown.
 If the host's rIP reloaded by #VMEXIT is outside the limit of the host's code segment or non-canonical (in the case of long mode), a #GP fault is delivered inside the host.